-- Subject to standing order 3(m) a person who attends a meeting is permitted to report on the meeting whilst the meeting is open to the public.
-To "report" means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later to report or to provide oral or written commentary about the meeting so that the report or commentary is available as the meeting takes place or later to persons not present. - m A person present at a meeting may not provide an oral report or oral commentary about a meeting as it takes place without permission. - n The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - O Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in his absence be done by, to or before the Vice-Chair of the Council (if any). - p The Chair of the Council, if present, shall preside at a meeting.
-If the Chair is absent from a meeting, the Vice-Chair of the Council, if present, shall preside.
-If both the Chair and the Vice- Chair are absent from a meeting, a Councillor as chosen by the Councillors present at the meeting shall preside at the meeting. - q Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the Councillors or Councillors with voting rights present and voting. - The chair of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise his/her casting vote whether or not he/she gave an original vote.

-See standing orders 5(i) and (j) below for the different rules that apply in the election of the Chair of the Council at the annual meeting of the council.

-- s Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a Councillor, the voting on any question shall be recorded so as to show whether each Councillor present and voting gave his vote for or against that question.

-Such a request shall be made before moving on to the next item of business on the agenda. - t The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of Councillors present and absent; - iii. interests that have been declared by Councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to Councillors and non-councillors with voting rights - v. whether a Councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made.
+I. Subject to standing order 3(m) a person who attends a meeting is permitted to report on the emeeting whilst the meeting is open to the public.
+To "report" means to film, photo graph, make an audio recording of meeting proceedings, use any other means for enabli ng persons not present to see or hear the meeting as it takes place or later to report or to provide oral or written commentary about the meeting so that the report or comm entary is available as the meeting takes place or later to persons not present. m A per son present at a meeting may not provide an oral report or oral comn nentary about a meeting as it takes place without permission. n The pre ess shall be provided with reasonable facilities for the taking of their report of all or par t of a meeting at which they are entitled to be present.
+0.5 uhioct t o standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in his absence be done by, to or the Vice-Chair of the Council (if any). р The Ch nair of the Council, if present, shall preside at a meeting.
+If the Chair is absent from a P ng, the Vice-Chair of the Council, if present, shall preside.
+If both the Chair and ce- Chair are absent from a meeting, a Councillor as chosen by the Councillors nt at the meeting shall preside at the meeting. q ct to a meeting being quorate, all questions at a meeting shall be decided by a majori ity of the Councillors or Councillors with voting rights present and voting. r The ch air of a meeting may give an original vote on any matter put to the vote, and in the ca se of an equality of votes may exercise his/her casting vote whether or not he/ she ga ve an original vote.
+See sta anding orders 5(i) and (j) below for the different rules that apply in the election of air of the Council at the annual meeting of the council. s Unles s standing orders provide otherwise, voting on a question shall be by a show of the request of a Councillor, the voting on any question shall be recorded so as to ther each Councillor present and voting gave his vote for or against that question. quest shall be made before moving on to the next item of business on the agenda. t The minutes of a meeting shall include an accurate record of the following: Ľ i. the time and place of the meeting; ii. the names of Councillors present and absent; iii. interests that have been declared by Councillors and non-councillors with voting rights; iv. the grant of dispensations (if any) to Councillors and non-councillors with voting rights ۷. whether a Councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; vi. if there was a public participation session; and vii. the resolutions made.